waterloo-rocketry/rocketlib/doc/pwm_driver.rst

 PIC18 PWM Driver
 ****************

-The driver provides PWM output functionality for PIC18F26K83 using the CCP (Capture/Compare/PWM) modules.
+The driver provides PWM output functionality for the PIC18F26K83 using the CCP (Capture/Compare/PWM) modules.
 It supports up to four PWM channels, each with configurable pin mapping.
-Timer 2 is used by this driver.
+Timer 2 is utilized by this driver to manage PWM periods.

 Integration
 ===========

 Pin Configuration
 -----------------
+.. c:macro:: CONCAT(a, b, c)

+   Concatenates three tokens to dynamically form register names.

+   :param a: First part of the token.
+   :param b: Second part of the token.
+   :param c: Third part of the token.

+.. c:macro:: CCPR_L(module)

+   Accesses the CCPR Low register for the specified module.

+   :param module: CCP module number (1-4).

-.. c:macro:: CONFIGURE_CCP_PIN(ccp_module, output_pin, pps_reg, tris_reg, pps_value)
+.. c:macro:: CCPR_H(module)

+   Accesses the CCPR High register for the specified module.

-   Configure the CCP module pin mapping.
+   :param module: CCP module number (1-4).

+.. c:macro:: CCP_CON(module)

+   Accesses the CCPxCON control register for the specified module.

-   :param ccp_module: CCP module number (1-4)
+   :param module: CCP module number (1-4).

+.. c:macro:: GET_TRIS_REG(port)

+   Retrieves the TRIS register for the specified port.

+   :param port: Port letter (A, B, C).

+.. c:macro:: GET_PPS_REG(port, pin)

+   Retrieves the PPS register address for the specified port and pin.

+   :param port: Port letter (A, B, C).
+   :param pin: Pin number (0-7).

+.. c:macro:: SET_TRIS_OUTPUT(port, pin)

+   Sets the specified pin as output by modifying the TRIS register.

+   :param port: Port letter (A, B, C).
+   :param pin: Pin number (0-7).

+.. c:macro:: ASSIGN_PPS(port, pin, ccp_module)

+   Assigns the CCP module to the specified PPS register to map the peripheral to the desired pin.

+   :param port: Port letter (A, B, C).
-   :param output_pin: Output pin number
+   :param pin: Pin number (0-7).
-   :param pps_reg: PPS register to configure
-   :param tris_reg: TRIS register to configure
-   :param pps_value: PPS value for the selected CCP module
+   :param ccp_module: CCP module number (1-4).

 CCP Mode Configuration
 ----------------------